oddbird/oddleventy/content/talks/intrinsic-web.md

 is becoming more clear with several new features in CSS.
 We'll look at a number of these developments, with a special focus on Cascade Layers
-(giving you control over your own cascade), and Container Queries
+(giving you control over your own cascade) and Container Queries
 (allowing components to respond to their immediate context).
-Not only do these features build on what we love most about responsive components, but they they're designed to address some of the biggest challenges in CSS today.
+Not only do these features build on what we love most about responsive components, but they're designed to address some of the biggest challenges in CSS today.